aleworkout/Tutorial-Deploy-Governance/Readme.md

         console.error(error);
         process.exit(1);
     });

 ```

+To run it using the built in HardHard environment blockchain use:

+`npx hardhat run scripts/Deploy.js`

 # Deploy to Network:

-Now that we have this working, deploying to a real network requires only two things:
+Now that we have this working, deploying to a real network requires only one thing

-1. Changes to the `hardhat.config.js` file to add a new network
-2. Private keys to the addresses you with to use as Signers.
+1. Private keys to the addresses you will use as Signers.

 **Update the `hardhat.config.js` file**